lu-zero/cargo-c/README.md

 version = "1.2.3"
 # Used to install the library to a subdirectory of `libdir`.
 install_subdir = "gstreamer-1.0"
+# Used to disable versioning links when installing the dynamic library
+versioning = false
 ```

 ## Users